AadityaGupta/blog-spider/README.md

 This Python program grabs the content of each article from certain Blogger account.

-Input£ºblogspot ID and format you want to save
+Input: bogspot ID and format you want to save.

-Output (to a local folder the python program runs)£º
+Output (to a local folder the python program runs):

 1.all articles in different formats (txt or doc)